 In this guide, we look at the problems leading to temperature gauge issues.
 We also show you ways to fix the problem and discuss the importance of proper diagnostics.

-Causes of Car Temperature Gauge Goes Up and Down
+Reasons Why A Car Temperature Gauge Goes Up And Down

 The temperature gauge can fluctuate up and down because of a bad thermostat or a lack of coolant.
 It’s also possible that there is air in the cooling system.
 On the other hand, it could be due to a defective coolant temp sensor or a bad temperature gauge